-Each department has a Faculty Order Coordinator who helps with selection of materials for their discipline.
-The order coordinator receives reviews for materials, receives requests for library materials from department faculty, attends library meetings related to collection development, and communicates information to department colleagues.
-You may submit requests for any type of library material - books, journals, ebooks, or audiovisual media - to your order coordinator.
-S/he will forward your requests to the library's acquisitions staff.
+Each area has a liaison librarian who is responsible for collection development, instruction, and library-related questions for that area.
+The librarian receives reviews for materials, receives requests for library materials from department faculty, visits your classroom for library instruction, and communicates information to their area.
+You may submit requests for any type of library material - books, journals, ebooks, databases, or audiovisual media - to your librarian.
+The liaison librarians will forward your requests to the library's acquisitions staff.

 June 1- December 15 – firm order submissions.

-December 16-January 31 – last six weeks for firm order and database order requests.
+December 16-January 31 – last six weeks for firm orders.

 FOR DATABASES - New subscriptions can only start between June and November.